United States v. Khalid Sheikh Mohammed: Kohlmann unexpectedly replaced

-Possible guilty plea
+Revoked guilty plea

 On December 8, 2008, Khalid Sheikh Mohammed and his four co-defendants told the judge that they wished to confess and plead guilty to all charges.
 The plea was to be delayed until mental competency hearings for Mustafa Ahmad al-Hawsawi and Ramzi bin al-Shibh could be held regarding which Mohammed said, "We want everyone to plead together."
 Spencer Ackerman, writing in the Washington Independent, reported that Presiding Officer Stephen Henley had to consider whether he was authorized to accept guilty pleas.

+On July 31, 2024, Mohammed, Attash, and al-Hawsawi agreed to plead guilty.
+Their plea deals were revoked by secretary of defense Lloyd Austin two days later.

 Transfer of the case to a civilian court

-In July 2009 US Attorney General Eric Holder assigned eight experienced criminal prosecutors to build the best criminal case they could against Khalid Sheikh Mohammed and his co-conspirators.
+In July 2009, US Attorney General Eric Holder assigned eight experienced criminal prosecutors to build the best criminal case they could against Khalid Sheikh Mohammed and his co-conspirators.
 His prosecutors, Holder said, had "constructed a case that uses materials and evidence that does not derive from the techniques that were controversial", which would "maximize our chances for success".
 It was a major concern to Holder that the case not rest on torture.
 "It's a statement about what this Administration is about", he said.
 "It's a statement about this Attorney General.
 We are not going to use the products of interrogation techniques that this President has banned."

-On 13 November 2009 Eric Holder announced that Khalid Sheikh Mohammed, Ramzi bin al-Shibh, Walid bin Attash, Ali Abdul Aziz Ali and Mustafa Ahmed al-Hawsawi will all be transferred to the U.S. District Court for the Southern District of New York for trial.
+On November 13, 2009, Eric Holder announced that Khalid Sheikh Mohammed, Ramzi bin al-Shibh, Walid bin Attash, Ali Abdul Aziz Ali and Mustafa Ahmed al-Hawsawi will all be transferred to the U.S. District Court for the Southern District of New York for trial.
 He also expressed confidence that an impartial jury would be found "to ensure a fair trial in New York".

-A rally near the federal court building in Foley Square, in lower Manhattan, was held on 5 December 2010 at which the decision to transfer the case to a civilian court was severely criticized.
+A rally near the federal court building in Foley Square, in lower Manhattan, was held on December 5, 2010, at which the decision to transfer the case to a civilian court was severely criticized.
 It was organized, in part, by Debra Burlingame, the sister of the pilot Charles Burlingame, who was killed when Al Qaeda hijackers crashed the plane he had been flying into the Pentagon.
 Burlingame is one of the three founders of Keep America Safe, a political-advocacy group.
 Andrew McCarthy, the former Chief Assistant U.S. Attorney who led the prosecution of the 1993 World Trade Center attack, spoke at this rally declaring that Eric Holder didn't "understand what rule of law has always been in wartime".
 He said, "It's military commissions.
 It's not to wrap our enemies in our Bill of Rights."

 In a letter to president Barack Obama, Dianne Feinstein, the chair of the Senate Intelligence Committee, suggested that holding a trial in New York was dangerous.
 "New York City has been a high-priority target since at least the first World Trade Center bombing", she wrote.
 "The trial of the most significant terrorist in custody would add to the threat."